Synchronicity From Synchronized Chaos: Sync in Quantum Theory

 and there is some locally invertible function $\Phi:R^N\rightarrow R^N$ such that $||\Phi(\bx)-\by||\rightarrow 0$ as $t\rightarrow\infty$.
 Then the coupled dynamics are also defined by the two autonomous systems

 without recourse to wormholes or any nonlocal connections, provided we know the badly behaved function $\Phi$ exactly.
 Otherwise, we rely on the narrow width of the wormholes to prevent supraluminal transmission of matter or information.
-Diffraction effects preclude communication, except in highly symmetrical situations, as in EPR, where constructive interference might account for the needed nonlocal connections.
+Diffraction effects preclude communication, except in highly symmetrical situations, as in EPR, where constructive interference would account for the needed nonlocal connections.
 The isolated character of such quantum ``synchronicities" follows from the rarity of the required symmetrical context.
-Our wormholes are reminiscent of those in the original construction of Wheeler \cite{Whe}, who suggested that lines of electric force are always closed if positive and negative charges are thus connected at the microlevel.

-That connections through narrow ducts can be sufficient to synchronize spatially extended systems has already been demonstrated.
+The existence of the wormholes could shape the synchronization manifold and the correspondence $\Phi$, whether or not the connections continue to play a role in the dynamics.
+That sparse connections can be sufficient to synchronize two extended systems has already been demonstrated.
 Kocarev {\it et al.} \cite{Koc} showed that pairs of PDE systems of various types (Kuramoto-Sivishinsky, complex Ginsburg-Landau, etc.) could be synchronized by pinning corresponding variables to one another at a discrete set of points, at discrete instants of time.
 (The example of synchronizing two quasigeostrophic channel models (Fig. \ref{figQGsync}) establishes essentially the same phenomenon for coupling formulated in Fourier space.)
-Wormholes of zero length are expected to give synchronization of subsystems on opposite sides in the same way.
-Intermittent synchronization could result if noise is introduced \cite{Ash}, if the symmetrical situation is short-lived, or if the wormholes themselves are.
+A sparse set of wormholes is expected to give synchronization of subsystems on opposite sides in the same way.
+Once the subsystems are perfectly synchronized, physical connections are no longer needed, if we can rationalize the continued relevance of Eq. \ref{eqdscoup1}.

-If the wormholes have finite length, then the resulting time lags will lead to a system of the same form as (\ref{PCdelay}) that gives intermittent synchronization: The system (\ref{PCdelay}) is indeed analogous to one derived from a pair of geophysical fluid models coupled by standing waves in narrow ducts \cite{Dua97}.
-Auxiliary variables analogous to $S$ in (\ref{PCdelay}) arise by first decomposing the field into a piece that satisfies the full nonlinear equations with homogeneous boundary conditions and a second piece that satisfies a linear system with matching boundary conditions in the region of the narrow ducts.
-The linear equations are solved using boundary Green's functions that effect a time delay.
-The auxiliary variables are integrals of products of the boundary Green's functions and differences of corresponding field variables from the two sides of the ducts.